 Be ready for your little monsters.

-Whether’s it a rush or the jitters of excitement, your little monsters might go from zero to one hundred within seconds.
+Whether’s it a rush or the jitters of excitement, your little monsters might go from zero to one hundred within seconds when eating sweets.
 Be mindful that your kids are just that — kids — but also be ready to curb that enthusiasm.

 We have a few tips here.